mmoses1127/sherpa_react_test/README.md

 - User A can delete, edit and add new list items.
 - User A can also switch the temperature view from Fahrenheit to Celsius in a separate page.
-- Consider the server only takes in measurements in Celsius
+- Consider the server only takes in measurements in Celsius.
 - User B will create a list of fan intensities in a 24h period.
 - Each list item will contain 3 values: Start time, end time, intensity value (low, medium, high).